Can two cats use the same litter box?

 If you pay attention to your cats, you’ll notice that your pets have “divided” your house so that each has a separate territory.

-Two cats might enjoy each other’s company, but it doesn’t mean they won’t guard their “area” of the house.
+Two cats might enjoy each other’s company, but that doesn’t mean they won’t guard their “area” of the house.

-When there’s only one litter box, there’s a possibility that one cat might block the access of the other one.
+When there’s only one litter box, there’s a possibility that one cat might block access to the other one.